rsyslog/rsyslog/source/configuration/modules/omlibdbi.rst

 Libdbi provides a slim layer between rsyslog and the actual database engine.
-We have not yet done any performance testing (e.g. omlibdbi vs. ommysql) but honestly believe that the performance impact should be irrelevant, if at all measurable.
+We have not yet done any performance testing (e.g. omlibdbi vs.
+:doc:`ommysql`) but honestly believe that the performance impact should be irrelevant, if at all measurable.
 Part of that assumption is that rsyslog just does the "insert" and most of the time is spent either in the database engine or rsyslog itself.
 It's hard to think of any